cosmo-ray/yirl/CODE_OF_CONDUCT.md

 As a matter of fact, whatever your gender, ethnicity, religion or text editor is, it's the wrong one, and the reason why you are so bad at programmings.

-Except if you're goth, goth are normal peoples, except they listen to cradle of filth.
+Only exeption are the goth, goth are normal peoples, except they listen to cradle of filth.

 # Our Standards